blu3tan/Etch-A-Sketch/README.md

 by the ui style of the Classic NES.

 Just a note about the shading function.
-Now that i am done i've seen that others have interpreted the assignement in other ways.
-In my mind it was a mode ment to create a sort of faded pencil effect, 10 degrees from white to black one square to the next.
+Now that i am done i've seen that others have interpreted the assignment in other ways.
+In my mind it was a mode meant to create a sort of faded pencil effect, 10 degrees from white to black one square to the next.
 Anyway it works and i kinda like it.